Rights of Tenants: Subsidized Housing

 toll free phone: 1-800-452-4668

 If you live in "subsidized housing," you should have a standard lease.
 This lease gives you more protections than most non-subsidized tenants have.
 For example, your lease may have a "grievance procedure" which gives you the right to an informal, out-of-court hearing on a complaint you have against your landlord.
 Your lease probably gives you more protections against eviction than the ones described in other parts of this "Rights of Tenants" Guide.
-It may say that your landlord cannot evict you unless he has "good cause" or unless he can prove you broke the lease.
+It may say that your landlord cannot evict you unless they have "good cause" or unless they can prove you broke the lease.

 If you are in one of 3 major HUD subsidy programs (public housing, Section 8, or voucher choice), you cannot be evicted because you were the victim of domestic violence, dating violence, sexual assault or stalking.
 You may have other rights under federal law that are not explained in your lease.